 “Ideally we would hope that Hidden Door’s presence, and example of how the space can have a viable cultural and creative use, can encourage a positive influence when change to the space is already on the cards.”
 Johnson says.
 “However, with the Old Leith Theatre our presence is part of a wider regeneration of a derelict building, and it is an exciting opportunity and honour to play a part in bringing the building back to life.”

-With the Old Leith Theatre’s fabulous past hopefully secured for the future, that’s one less building to worry about on my walks around the neighbourhood.
+With the Old Leith Theatre’s fabulous past hopefully secured for the future, that’s one building less to worry about on my walks around the neighbourhood.

 You can buy the magazine over here!